Dementia Care: Keeping Your Loved One at HomeSeptember 12, 2019

 Caring for someone with dementia or Alzheimer’s disease is very challenging and can take a significant toll on a caregiver’s own health.
 Your emotional well-being is as important as your physical health, and most caregivers can really benefit from talking to others who are going through the same experiences.
 There are emotional support groups throughout the country, where caregivers can get the support and reassurance they need to manage the extreme stress that accompanies caring for an individual with dementia.
 Take time for your own care, and consider visiting a support group near you.

 You can check with local adult care facilities and senior organizations for groups in your area.
 The Alzheimer’s Association offers support groups throughout the country led by trained individuals.

 How Arcadia New England Can Help

-At Arcadia our mission is to help individuals with dementia remain independent in the comfort of their own homes, and receive the help and care they need.
+At Arcadia our mission is to help individuals with dementia care, remain independent in the comfort of their own homes, and receive the help and care they need.
 Our fully screened and trained staff are ready to assist with medical care, personal care, and companionship needs.
 Let us take the worry of care off your shoulders and help you with your loved one’s care needs!